On Radio

 Cleaning & Re-finishing Plastic Patio Furniture

-Almost all of us own at least two outdoor plastic lawn chairs, often called resin chairs, if not a whole dining set.
+Almost all of us own at least two outdoor plastic lawn chairs, more properly called resin chairs, if not a whole dining set.
 Most of us watch them get dirtier and dirtier every year, until we finally scrap them for something cleaner.
-Sitting out in the weather tends to somehow grind them into a grey mess which doesn't want to clean off very well.
+Sitting out in the weather tends to somehow grind them into a grey mess which doesn't want to wash off very well.

 First let me tell you that some nasty solvents can get down to clean resin when used together with steel wool.
 The solvent tends to soften the surface and the steel wool actually removes a layer of everything.
 But it is a nasty job and not really much faster than other less toxic methods.